 Expense Distribution

-The Steering Committee continues to review approaches for allocating central campus expenses across units.
-While not finalized yet, the committee recommends using a driver-based methodology that would provide units with more control and the ability to plan for their future.
-These drivers might include Faculty FTE, Staff FTE, Student Headcount or Credit Hours, Square Footage, Direct Expenses, or others.
+While not finalized yet, the committee recommends using a metrics-based methodology that would provide units with more control and the ability to plan for their future.
+These metrics might include Faculty FTE, Staff FTE, Student Headcount or Credit Hours, Square Footage, Direct Expenses, or others.
+The Steering Committee will continue to review approaches for allocating central campus expenses across units as they hear from campus constituencies.

 Accountability and Oversight

-Additionally, the Steering Committee recommends that an IUB Financial Advisory Council be established, with representation from the Bloomington Faculty Council, campus academic leadership, and campus financial leadership.
+Additionally, the Steering Committee recommends that an IUB Financial Advisory Council be established, with representation from the Bloomington Faculty Council, campus academic and financial leadership, as well as other key stakeholder groups.
 The Advisory Council would provide ongoing review and feedback on the budget model and ensure transparency and accountability in the implementation of the new model.
+The Council will report to the IUB Provost and Chancellor.

 The Timeline

-For details on IUB’s progress, visit the Process & Timeline page.
+For details on IUB’s progress, visit the IUB Budget Redesign Timeline page.